Haritz07/OIBSIP/README.md

 ## Acknowledgments

-- [https://learntime.net was of really great help when I got stuck and was empty of ideas.]
+- [https://learntime.net was of really great help when I got stuck at some point and was empty of ideas.]